To see more

 provisions, but still quite dependent on us.

-The Purple Martins in my neighborhood seem to be social,
+The Purple Martins in my neighborhood seemed to be social,

 getting together and making a rapid series of widely varying sounds that are

 tempting to read as conversation.
-They've also learned not to be
+They also seemed to have learned not to be

 afraid of me, patiently and with apparent curiosity letting me take their